nbpayne/deskandstudio-beta/studio.md

 Concessions
 : Concession rates are available for student shoots &ndash; get in touch with your details.<link to page 7>

-#### Secure lockers for co-working Deskies
+### Secure lockers for co-working Deskies

+---

-We have secure lockers for your equipment if you are a Deskie <link to page 1>.
-If you’re a budding photographer looking to join a co-working space for creatives, Desk &amp; Studio has great plans <link to page 6> to suit every option.
+We have secure lockers for your equipment if you are a [Deskie](/desk.html).
+If you’re a budding photographer looking to join a co-working space for creatives, Desk &amp; Studio has great [plans]
+(/plans.html) to suit every option.

-#### Location
+### Location

+---

 The studio is a few hundred metres from bus stops along Parramatta Road at Camperdown.
 We’re super accessible by bus or car.
 Street parking is available however it’s mostly 1-2P.

-##### Ready to book your next photo shoot?
+#### Ready to book your next photo shoot?

-Get in touch <link to page 7 or online booking form when ready>
+Get in touch.